barryhunter/Leaflet.GeographCoverage/README.md

 Note: please contact Geograph before using, as it uses our API, so polite to ask permission https://www.geograph.org.uk/contact.php

+* If looking for the ClickLayer, that moved to its on repository: https://github.com/barryhunter/Leaflet.GeographClickLayer

+* See also https://github.com/barryhunter/Leaflet.GeographPhotos which displays thumbnails actully on the map

 ## Prerequisites:
 *   https://github.com/ded/reqwest